amzamani/dbms-lab1/README.md

 flush privileges;
 ```
-4. Change the env variables in .env file that you created
+4. Change the environment variable values to the ones created above, in .env file that you created

 5. Run `setup.sql` file in the mysql client
     ```